faizarali/hand-coding-lexers/README.md

 # Hand Coding Lexers

-This is a small example of hand coding lexers.
+These are small examples of hand coding lexers.

 - Regular Expressions are equivalent to code
   - Concatenation is a sequence of statements